WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 At every time, a complete :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` can be obtained by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.get_scenario_config`.
-This scenario configuration could be than, for instance, be stored in a file so that it can be reloaded in the future  without having to make all the manual specifications again -- see :ref:`Serialization <tut.serialization>` for details.
+This scenario configuration could be then, for instance, stored in a file so that it can be reloaded in the future  without having to make all the manual specifications again -- see :ref:`Serialization <tut.serialization>` for details.